unicef-drp/GeoSight-OS/README.md

 There are GeoRepo configurations that are needed for geosight.<br>
 Go to '/django-admin/core/sitepreferences/1/change/', use admin username/password on .env file (ADMIN_USERNAME and ADMIN_PASSWORD).<br>
-Change Georepo url and fill Georepo api key.
-For Georepo api key, you can ask georepo for the key.
+Change Georepo url and fill Georepo API Key.
+For Georepo API Key, you can ask georepo for the key.

 # Building the documentation as a PDF